Cat Stevens: Jam session with Ringo Starr and final "Cat Stevens" albums

-In April 1977, his Izitso album updated his pop rock and folk rock style with the extensive use of synthesisers, giving it a more synthpop style.
+In April 1977, his Izitso album was released, updating his pop rock and folk rock style with the extensive use of synthesisers, as well as giving it a more synthpop style.
 "Was Dog a Doughnut", in particular, was an early techno-pop fusion track and a precursor to the 1980s electro music genre, making early use of a music sequencer.
 Izitso included his last chart hit, "(Remember the Days of the) Old Schoolyard", an early synthpop song that used a polyphonic synthesiser; it was a duet with fellow UK singer Elkie Brooks.